First things first, do you really need cleaning tools like Mackeeper?

 Again, a pretty simple tool to change the default apps for various file types.

-Finally a useful tool.
-The Fast Cleanup tool scans your Mac for junk files and gives you the choice of deleting them right within the Mackeeper interface.
+Fast Cleanup is another useful feature.
+The tool scans your Mac for junk files and gives you the choice of deleting them right within the Mackeeper interface.
 I performed a quick scan, and it found 1.2GB of junk files on my hard drive.

-As you can see, these files include binaries, cache files, logs, etc. You can safely delete them to free up some space on your Mac.
+As you can see, these files include binaries, cache files, logs, localizations, etc. You can safely delete them to free up some space on your Mac.
+I recommend running it and cleaning your mac every week.

 If you’ve got some files that you permanently want to delete without leaving the possibility to recover them using some data recovery software, you can use the Mackeeper Shredder to “shred’ them.
 Just select a file, and it will delete/shred it permanently.
 Comes in handy sometimes.